 How is tooth decay diagnosed?

-Dental caries is usually diagnosed based on a complete history and physical exam of your child.
-This may be done by your child's health care provider or your child's dentist
+Dental caries is usually diagnosed based on a complete history, exam of your child's mouth, and dental X-rays.
+This may be done by your child's healthcare provider or your child's dentist

 How can tooth decay be prevented?

 Preventing tooth decay and cavities involves these simple steps:

 Start brushing your child's teeth as soon as the first one appears.
 Brush the teeth, tongue, and gums twice a day with a fluoridated toothpaste, or supervise them brushing their teeth.

 For children younger than 3 years old, use only a small amount of toothpaste, about the size of a grain of rice.

 Starting at 3 years of age, use a pea-sized amount of toothpaste.

 Floss your child's teeth daily after age 2.

 Make sure your child eats a well-balanced diet and limit or eliminate snacks that are sticky and high in sugars, such as chips, candy, cookies, and cake.

 Talk with your child's healthcare provider or dentist about the use of supplemental fluoride, if you live in an area without fluoridated water.